acallejasp/fdsw-github/site/content/docs/5.3/getting-started/download.md

 ```

 `const bootstrap = require('bootstrap')` or `import bootstrap from 'bootstrap'` will load all of Bootstrap's plugins onto a `bootstrap` object.
-The `bootstrap` module itself exports all of our plugins.
+The `bootstrap` module itself experienciaorts all of our plugins.
 You can manually load Bootstrap's plugins individually by loading the `/js/dist/*.js` files under the package's top-level directory.

 Bootstrap's `package.json` contains some additional metadata under the following keys: